robin-raymond/zax.io/pointers.md

 print("Hello there!")

-// indicate `myTemporary1` is no longer needed and will be disposed so
+// explicitly indicate `myTemporary1` is no longer needed and will be disposed
-// the contents of this variable can be lifted/consumed myTemporary2 := augmentFunc(myTemporary1 as last)
+// so the contents of this variable can be lifted/consumed myTemporary2 := augmentFunc(myTemporary1 as last)

 print(myTemporary2.name) // prints "Happy Fred"